sthysel/cv/CV.md

 I am a software engineer with 20+ years of software architecture and development experience in the weather, aviation, national intelligence, healthcare, defense and mining industries.
-I have led development teams and managed projects throughout the complete software development life cycle using Agile and SCRUM methodologies.
+I have led development teams, managed and delivered projects throughout the complete software development life cycle.

 I am proficient in a variety of technologies, languages and software engineering frameworks.
 I have extensive experience designing and implementing the full